exitus1/Video-Scripts/Privacy-Tutorial1.md

 #### Outro

-Thanks for watching this tutorial, to learn more about Decred's Doucmentation, visit docs.decred.org, or check out Decred's website at Decred.org
+Thanks for watching this tutorial, to learn more about Decred's Doucmentation, visit docs.decred.org, or check out Decred's website at Decred.org.
+You can also see all of the privacy charts for yourself by visiting Decred's Block Explorer at dcrdata.org